MCERQUA/echo2/clients/Josh/Muscle_Car_Blogs/project_status.md

 ### Recommendations

-1. **Continue Big-Block Alternatives draft development** as the current priority.
+1. **Complete Big-Block Alternatives article draft** as the next priority.

-2. **Finalize image selection** for Mercury Cyclone and Hellcat Comparison articles.
+2. **Begin preliminary work on 10 Rare Muscle Cars article** as this is the highest priority among newly identified topics.

 3. **Establish publishing workflow** including final locations for articles and images.

-4. **Begin planning for "10 Rare Muscle Cars" article** as the next priority after Big-Block Alternatives.
+4. **Develop standardized image workflow** for consistent visual presentation across all articles.

 ### Next Actions

-1. Begin draft writing phase for Big-Block Alternatives article
+1. Begin drafting the Big-Block Alternatives article
-2. Finalize image collection for Mercury Cyclone and Hellcat articles
+2. Finalize image collection for all articles
 3. Establish publishing workflow and hosting platform for completed articles
-4. Review Rare Muscle Cars article source material and prepare analysis
+4. Start preliminary research on the 10 Rare Muscle Cars article

-### Active Tasks (March 26, 2025 - Updated)
+### Active Tasks (March 26, 2025)
-- Completed initial research and outline for Big-Block Alternatives article
+- Completed initial phases of Big-Block Alternatives article (ahead of schedule)
 - Remaining tasks to address:
-  1. Begin drafting Big-Block Alternatives article
+  1. Begin Big-Block Alternatives article draft
-  2. Identify and collect appropriate images
+  2. Finalize multimedia for all articles
   3. Establish publishing platform and workflow

 ### Conclusion

-The Muscle Car Blogs Project is progressing exceptionally well, with both the Mercury Cyclone and Hellcat comparison articles completed ahead of schedule, and Big-Block Alternatives article already 40% complete.
-The comprehensive research, detailed outlines, and extensive external link collections provide strong foundations for creating high-quality, SEO-optimized content that significantly outperforms competitor articles.
+The Muscle Car Blogs Project is progressing exceptionally well, with both the Mercury Cyclone and Hellcat comparison articles completed ahead of schedule and significant progress made on the Big-Block Alternatives article.
+The comprehensive research and detailed planning provide a strong foundation for creating high-quality, SEO-optimized content that significantly outperforms competitor articles.
 The project is on track to meet all established deadlines, potentially finishing earlier than anticipated.